takuya/play-radiko/readme.md

 ### date(1) command

-To parse "from date", We use GNU date(1), so that be sure GNU date in your PATH.
+To parse "from date", We use GNU date(1), so that be sure GNU date is in your PATH.

 #### for mac OS X